collapsed-stacks/startups/questions/12167/what-kind-of-business-can-i-start-using-my-experience-with-no-money-in-developin.md

 - tagged: `mobile-apps`, `business-plan`
 - score: -1

-<p>I have Bsc in computer science and I have been working as QA Engineer in some software development organization for the past 4 and half years and I also worked as administrative assistant in the same organization side to the QA work.I would like to start a new business.
-Online business is out of a question because we have no transfer method is allowed in my country.</p>
+I have Bsc in computer science and I have been working as QA Engineer in some software development organization for the past 4 and half years and I also worked as administrative assistant in the same organization side to the QA work.I would like to start a new business.
+Online business is out of a question because we have no transfer method is allowed in my country.

 ## Answer 12168